biomejs/biome/website/src/content/blog/roadmap-2024.md

 ---
 ## Roadmap 2024

-We are thrilled to share what the Core Contributors and Maintainers would like to focus on in 2024.
+We are thrilled to share what the Core Contributors and Maintainers would like to focus in 2024.

 We want to remind that Biome is a community-driven project, so we can't promise that all the ideas outlined below are going to be shipped.